yuyan-lang/yuyan/README.md

 Some annoying issue I've encountered:

 + UTF8 sometimes have control characters that mess with parsing, can use vim to chase them out.
 The issue is likely due to vim plugin for vscode intermixing with pinyin input method.

+## Performance

+Although the theoretical performance should be good (since type checking is optimized away and RT is using "byte code"), the actual performance investigation is still pending because the comparsion is not perfomed using the onchip hardware for testing natural numbers.